kada2004/Modern_OLTP_OLAP_Data_Project/README.md

 ## Conclusion

-This project was a great way for me to show my skillsset in an industry relevant context. build solutions that meet user needs and project goals
+This project was a great way for me to show my skillsset in an industry relevant context. build solution that meet user needs and project goals

 I used FastAPI, Kafka, Zookeeper, Apache Spark, Apache Airflow, and PostreSQL, all running  in Docker containers, and along with  Azure stack for OLAP.
 Some of the challenges were setting up Zookeeper and Kafka and getting Spark to write to Azure Data Lake.